Nice to meet you.

 transformer application

 The main functional layer of a transformer is an attention mechanism.
-When you enter an input, the model takes care of the most important parts of the input and studies it contextually.
+When you enter an input, the model tends to most important parts of the input and studies it contextually.
 A transformer can traverse long queues of input to access the first part or the first word and produce contextual output.

 The entire mechanism is spread across 2 major layers of encoder and decoder.
 Some models are only powered with a pre-trained encoder, like BERT, which works with doubled efficiency.